zdxdsw/inductive_counting_with_LMs/README.md

 ## Python Environments

-To support reproducibility for different sets of experiments, separate environments are used for `mamba` and `rwkv`. `causal_transformer` and `s4` share the same env.
+To support reproducibility for individual sets of experiments, `mamba` and `rwkv` have their own environments, while `causal_transformer` and `s4` use a shared env.
 Thus, we provide instructions for building three environments.

-Here's how you setup the environment for `causal_transformer` and `s4`.
+Here's how you setup the shared environment for `causal_transformer` and `s4`.
 ```
 cd <path_to_this_repo> &&
 python3 -m venv venv &&